-As part of USJC and SVJP's Governors' Circle initiative, governors and business delegations from Japan will gather for a one-day symposium in Silicon Valley to discuss strategic ways to strengthen regional economic cooperation and business development between Silicon Valley and Japan.
-The participating prefectures include Fukuoka, Hiroshima, Nagano, Oita, Okayama and Shizuoka.
+As part of USJC and SVJP's Governors' Circle initiative, governors and business delegations from Japan gathered for a one-day symposium in Silicon Valley to discuss strategic ways to strengthen regional economic cooperation and business development between Silicon Valley and Japan.
+The participating prefectures were Hiroshima, Nagano, Oita, Okayama and Shizuoka.

-The goal of this Symposium is to create an opportunity for leaders from Silicon Valley and Japan to come together, reinforce relationships, consider new ways of thinking, initiate dialogue, and catalyze outcomes which benefit both the U.S. and Japan.
+The Symposium aimed to create an opportunity for leaders from Silicon Valley and Japan to come together, reinforce relationships, consider new ways of thinking, initiate dialogue, and catalyze outcomes which benefit both the U.S. and Japan.

 Governor, Oita Prefecture, Japan

 Mr. Hirose was born in Mameda, Hita City, Oita Prefecture on June 25, 1942.
 In 1966 he graduated from the University of Tokyo's Faculty of Law and joined the Ministry of International Trade and Industry (MITI).
 After entering MITI, he held numerous important posts including, First Secretary, Embassy of Japan in Spain (1976); Secretary to the Prime Minister (1991); Director-General, International Trade Administration Bureau, MITI (1994); and Director-General, Machinery and Information Industries Bureau, MITI (1997).
 In 1999, he held the post of Administrative Vice-Minister of MITI and METI (Ministry of Economy, Trade and Industry; the ministry known as MITI before the central government re-organization).
 After leaving METI, he was elected to the Governor of Oita Prefecture in 2003 (to present).
 He has also served as the President of the Governor’s Association of Kyushu Region since 2010.